 Luke then had a heart catheter at one week old where they were only able to get a stent to one of his lungs, and not the other.
 The catheter did not go as well as planned, but Luke continued to fight.
 He was doing really well when out of no where we noticed seizure like activity.
 We later learned he had a blood clot, likely from his stent, which caused him to have strokes, which caused the seizures.
 Now we had a whole new set of obstacles and medications.

-Currently we are home.
-Luke is on constant oxygen, anti seizure medication, blood thinning injections, and a couple others.
-We see cardiologists in Wichita and Kansas City along with a neurologist, hematologist, physical and occupational therapists.
-The plan at Children’s Mercy was to send us home so he can gain weight and then do 2 open heart surgeries this year to stabilize him.
+Luke spent his first 7 months on constant oxygen, anti seizure medication, blood thinning injections, and a couple others.
+He saw a cardiologist in Wichita and Kansas City along with a neurologist, hematologist, physical and occupational therapists.
+The plan at Children’s Mercy was to send us home so he can gain weight and then do 2-3 open heart surgeries this year to stabilize him.
+With the possibility of more soon after.